 - Focus on the processes that create a lot of paper and see if they can become fully digital – your agency might still ask applicants to print off forms and send them in instead of doing it all digitally.
 Working with a business analyst will help you document the process and how it could be streamlined and automated.
 Workflow within your eDRMS may be able to support you to do this.

 - Embed recordkeeping into business systems – this could help streamline business practices and implement electronic workflows and approvals.
 Also try and embed records management into business KPIs and reporting.
 Consider recordkeeping requirements as part of new system designs.

-Check out on The Recordkeeping SPOT our Strategic Recordkeeping – Technology advice.
+Check out the website for our Strategic Recordkeeping – Technology advice.

 - Where possible, sentence records at time of creation – sentencing on creation will allow your agency to treat the records according to their value and to make sure that they are preserved and managed for as long as they are required.

 - Look at current disposal processes – What activities are currently being undertaken?
 Who participates in each step of the process?
 Does the process comply with Information Standard (IS)31 and Public Records Act 2002?
 Has the correct retention and disposal schedule been used to sentence records?
 How is the preservation of permanent and long-term temporary records assured?